kyverno/website/content/en/policies/pod-security/restricted/require-non-root-groups/require-non-root-groups.md

             - Pod
       validate:
         message: >-
-          Changing of file system groups is not allowed.
-The field spec.securityContext.fsGroup must not be defined.
+          Changing to root group ID is disallowed.
+The field spec.securityContext.fsGroup must be empty or greater than zero.
         pattern:
           spec:
             =(securityContext):
-              X(fsGroup): "*"
+              =(fsGroup): ">0"

 ```